project-chip/connectedhomeip/docs/testing/ChipDeviceCtrlAPI.md

 **Returns**:

-  - command respone.
+  - command response.
 The type of the response is defined by the command.

 **Raises**: